Achievements

 Hugo, from Dr. Renos Savva’s group, presented on ‘Refactoring phages as repurposed nanomachines.’

-Posted by ublmcr01 in Achievements, News, Student news, Uncategorised
+Posted by ubtowe001 in Achievements, News, Uncategorised

 Birkbeck Department of Biological Sciences receives Athena SWAN Silver Award